Short and sporty, thick and fluffy, and everything in between. Pom’s thick malleable coat offers us a whole world of fashionable styles.

 It’s an excellent low maintenance trim.
 Some clipping is involved, however it will not cause as much damage as shorter grooms.
 Overtime it may still cause permanent coat damage.

-The ideas is to mimic a stuffed teddy bear:
+The idea here is to mimic a stuffed teddy bear:

 - Approx 1/2″ to 1″ long throughout the body, and shaped to look foxy and cute.